-Manufactured Home 1 means a completely self-contained dwelling unit, designed and constructed entirely within a factory setting to the National Building Code CSA Z240 MH standard.
-These homes are not accepted under the Alberta Building Code.
+Manufactured Home 1 means a completely self-contained dwelling unit, designed and constructed entirely within a factory setting to the CSA-Z240 MH standard.
+Such a home is not accepted under the National Building Code - (2019) Alberta Edition unless it has both the CSA-Z240 MH label and the CSA-A277 label for a Modular Home certification (see definition of Modular Home).
 A Manufactured Home 1 refers to a new buildingstructure, and one that has not been previously occupied or used as a show-home.
 Typically it is transported to a site in not more than one piece on its own chassis and wheel system or on a flatbed truck.
 For the purposes of this bylaw, a manufactured home does not a include a "Modular home" or "Ready-to-move-home".